hyunsang4072/hyunsang4072/README.md

 -------------------------
 💻 I am a software developer
-📚 I am a second-year student @ UC Berkeley; planning on majoring in Computer Science/Data Science 📝 I have a strong interest in game devevlopment
+📚 I am a second-year student @ UC Berkeley; planning on majoring in Computer Science/Data Science 📝 I have a strong interest in game development
 🔭 Working on personal website(Devlog) for now
 🌱 Learning about Computer Science(and more to come!)
 🌟 Main languages : Python, C, Linux, C#(Unity)